cloudfoundry-incubator/kubo-deployment/README.md

 - Kubo - Kubernetes on BOSH
 - BOSH++ - BOSH with UAA, Credhub and PowerDNS
+- [Bastion](https://en.wikipedia.org/wiki/Jump_server) - A server within the kubo network that provides secure access to kubo.
 - BOSH Configuration - Folder that contains all configuration files needed to deploy BOSH++, as well as all configuration files that are generated while deploying BOSH++.
 Also called `<BOSH_ENV>`
 - Environment Configuration and Environment Secrets - Configuration files that are used to deploy Kubo, these